stellar/stellar-cli/docs/soroban-cli-full-docs.md

 Start network

-This command allows for starting a stellar quickstart container.
-To run it, you can use the following command: `soroban network start <NETWORK> [OPTIONS]`
+Start a container running a Stellar node, RPC, API, and friendbot (faucet).

+soroban network start <NETWORK> [OPTIONS]

 By default, when starting a testnet container, without any optional arguments, it will run the equivalent of the following docker command: docker run --rm -p 8000:8000 --name stellar stellar/quickstart:testing --testnet --enable-soroban-rpc